HTTP (Hyper-Text Transfer Protocol) is the protocol used in every process on the World Wide Web or WWW.

 HTTP/1.1 (June 1999)

-Current version; persistent connections are enabled by default and work well with proxies.
-It also allows the client to send multiple requests (pipelining / pipeline) at the same time, making it possible to eliminate the Round-trip delay time for each request.
+The current version has persistent connections enabled by default and works well with proxies.
+It also allows the client to send multiple requests (pipelining/pipeline) at the same time, making it possible to eliminate the Round-trip delay time for each request.

 HTTP/1.2 (February 2000)

 An Expansion Mechanism (PEP) for the first 1995 drafts of the PEP document was made by the World Wide Web Consortium and sent to the IETF.
-PEP was originally intended to be a distinctive range of HTTP/1.2.
+PEP was initially intended to be a distinctive range of HTTP/1.2.
 However, in later drafts, the reference to HTTP/1.2 was removed.
-In this version, the Extension Framework largely includes PEP.
+In this version, the Extension Framework broadly includes PEP.

 Communication Example